LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

    // <br />Jane
    // <br />John

-If the data source is MySQL, the ``-distinct`` parameter could have been added to just return two records instead of four; one with the first name of "John" and the other with "Jane".
+If the data source is MySQL, the ``-distinct`` parameter can be added to just return two records instead of four; one with the first name of "John" and the other with "Jane" See the :ref:`sql-data-sources` chapter for details on the ``-distinct`` parameter.

 Finding All Records